hyron-group/hyron/readme.md

 > ### _static_ **getInstance** ( port, host, prefix ) : ModuleManager

-This method used to create new app instance.
+Used to create new app instance.
 Call this method by **require('hyron')**

 ### **params :**

 -   **port** ( number ) : port number this for instance. default is **3000**
 -   **host** ( string ) : host name for this instance. default is **localhost**
 -   **prefix** ( string ) : name of app instance.
-It used when you have multi app instance, make listener hold on : http://host:port/[prefix]
+It used when you have multi app instance, make listener hold on : http://host:port/prefix

 ---

 > ### **setting** ( config ) : void

-This method used to config app and installed plugins
+Used to config app and installed plugins

 ### **params :**